eltoroit/et-oauth/Readme.md

 A challenge password []:
 ```

-You can see some of this information when you load the certificate in the Connected App in Salesforce, or free online tools like this one: https://www.sslshopper.com/ssl-certificate-tools.html
+You can see some of this information when you load the certificate in the Connected App in Salesforce, or using free tools online like these ones: https://www.sslshopper.com/ssl-certificate-tools.html, https://ssltools.godaddy.com/views

 5. Generate a self-signed digital certificate from the **private.key** and **certificate.csr** files.
 Store the certificate in a file called **public.crt**